 The Ministry of Aboriginal Relations and Reconciliation leads the province's participation for Treaty negotiations, interim measures and other agreements with First Nations and the federal government.

-First Nations engagement, through negotiation, is pivotal to the well being to Aboriginal Interests, business and citizens.
+First Nations engagement, through negotiation, is pivotal to the well being of Aboriginal Interests, businesses and citizens.

-Government builds relationships with Aboriginal people and communities.
-Working with First Nations and Aboriginal community leaders, focusing collective efforts on closing the socio-economic gaps that separate Aboriginal people from other British Columbians, and building a province where everyone can fully participate in a prosperous economy.
+Government builds relationships and works with First Nations people and community leaders focusing collective efforts on closing the socio-economic gaps that separate Aboriginal people from other British Columbians, and building a province where all citizens can participate in a prosperous economy.

 The Ministry of Aboriginal Relations and Reconciliation negotiates treaties to create economic certainty over Crown land and resources and to improve the lives of First Nations.
 Treaties and other agreements stimulate investment, create jobs and expand economies in communities throughout British Columbia and provide a better quality of life for Aboriginal people.

 The Ministry leads the province's participation in Final Agreement and advanced Agreement-in-Principle negotiations, interim measures and other agreements with First Nations and the federal government on lands and resources, governance, fiscal relations and capacity-building.
 It works with Aboriginal leaders, government agencies, industry, local government and the public to build support for negotiated agreements and coordinates the cross-government implementation of treaties and other agreements as they are concluded.

 Reconciliation requires government to listen and respond to the particular priorities of specific First Nations, government agencies and the business community.
 A broad range of agreement types contribute to achieving reconciliation and creating economic opportunities for First Nations.